srobo/docs/kit/power_board.md

 ----------

 There are six power output connectors on the board, labelled L0–L3, H0, and H1.
-These are enabled when your robot code is started, and supply around 11.1V (±15%).
+These are enabled when your robot code is started, supply around 11.1V (±15%) and will turn off when your robot code finishes.
 These may be referred to as 12V ports elsewhere in the docs.
 They should be used to connect to the motor and servo board power inputs.
 The "H" connectors will supply more current than the "L" connectors.

 <div class="warning">
-  When connecting the brain board, the "L2" port should be used.
+  When connecting the brain board, the "L2" port must be used.
   This ensures the Brain Board can turn on before the rest of the power outputs.
 Your Brain Board will not power on unless it's connected to "L2".
 </div>